jescalan/roots/readme.md

 `$ roots new project-name`: Creates a new project template in the current directory, called `project-name`.
 Just a really simple scaffold of folders as well as some basic settings, a custom html boilerplate, and the roots css library linked.
 Good way to get off the ground quickly with the right structure.

 `$ roots watch`: The bulk of roots' usefulness is here.
-This command compiled your project, opens it up in your browser, then continues watching all your files for changes.
+This command compiles your project, opens it up in your browser, then continues watching all your files for changes.
 As soon as one of them changes, roots will recompile the project and immediately refresh the browser.
-So no more command tab.
+So fresh.

 `$ roots compile`: Compiled your project once to the public folder.